aws-samples/serverless-patterns/s3-sqs-lambda-bedrock-s3-cdk-python/README.md

    ```
    pip install -r requirements.txt
    ```
-6. Review the CloudFormation template the cdk generates for you stack using the following AWS CDK CLI command:
+6. Generate the CloudFormation template with the following AWS CDK CLI command:
    ```
    cdk synth
    ```
-7. Run the command below to bootstrap your account CDK needs it to deploy
+7. If needed, bootstrap your account:
     ```
     cdk bootstrap
     ```